lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     minimize 1.0e-4 1.0e-6 100 1000
     reset_timestep 0

-..  container:: justify

 In general, resetting the step of the simulation to 0 using the *reset_timestep* command is optional.
 It is used here because the number of iterations performed by the *minimize* command is usually not a round number (since the minimization stops when one of four criteria is reached).

-..  container:: justify

 Let us use the *fix npt* to
-    control the temperature of the molecules with a Nosé-Hoover thermostat and the pressure of the system with a Nosé-Hoover barostat :cite:`nose1984unified, hoover1985canonical, martyna1994constant`,
-    by adding the following line into *input.lammps*:
+control the temperature of the molecules with a Nosé-Hoover thermostat and the pressure of the system with a Nosé-Hoover barostat :cite:`nose1984unified, hoover1985canonical, martyna1994constant`, by adding the following line into *input.lammps*:

 ..  code-block:: lammps

     fix mynpt all npt temp 300 300 100 iso 1 1 1000

-..  container:: justify

-    The *fix npt* allows us to impose both a temperature of :math:`300\,\text{K}` (with a damping constant of :math:`100\,\text{fs}`),
-    and a pressure of 1 atmosphere (with a damping constant of :math:`1000\,\text{fs}`).
+The *fix npt* allows us to impose both a temperature of :math:`300\,\text{K}` (with a damping constant of :math:`100\,\text{fs}`), and a pressure of 1 atmosphere (with a damping constant of :math:`1000\,\text{fs}`).
 With the *iso* keyword, the three dimensions of the box will be re-scaled simultaneously.

-..  container:: justify

 Let us print the atom positions in a *.lammpstrj* file every 1000 steps (i.e. 1 ps), print the temperature volume, and density every 100 steps in 3 separate data files, and print the information in the terminal every 1000 steps:

 ..  code-block:: lammps